DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-09-02-changing-what-we-show-to-users-who-do-not-have-permissions.md

 So we have changed the message to “You cannot view this because you do not have permission to view criminal record and professional misconduct information.”

-We also changed “Do you want to share any safeguarding issues?” to “Do you want to declare any safeguarding issues such as a criminal record or professional misconduct?” to make it easier to understand in isolation.
+We changed “Do you want to share any safeguarding issues?” to “Do you want to declare any safeguarding issues such as a criminal record or professional misconduct?” in the candidate service.
+This makes it easier to understand in isolation.

 ![Criminal record after](criminal-record--after.png)